If you’re new to the art of drumming, you’re probably willing to consider anything that could help disguise the fact that you are a beginner.

 There are so many benefits to researching the best tuning device for your drum set and investing in it.
 These kinds of devices can help you tune it to perfection and speed up the process.
 You can even save your favorite tuning settings for easy access.

 These aren’t just for beginners – even some of the top professional drummers outsource to these devices for the perfect tune every time.

 4- Air drumming

 Air drumming is a thing now thanks to modern technology.
 Brands like Aeodrums came on the scene a few years ago and now you can practice just about anywhere, drum-free.
 These special sets feature a camera, shoe reflectors, and drum stick reflectors to create a realistic sound.
-If you have neighbors that aren’t so fond of late-night drum practice, this kind of gadget makes it easy to still get the hours in.
+If you have neighbors who aren’t so fond of late-night drum practice, this gadget makes it easy to still get the hours in.

 5- Cymbal accessories

 Cymbals are available in a number of different sound classifications.
 For example, a thick but small cymbal has bright color, clean mix, narrow range, dry response, and long sustain.
 If you’re looking to adjust the sound of the cymbals you’ve got, tiny magnets called cymbal tuners will be your go-to.
 These can be placed and adjusted around the cymbal in order to create different levels of dampening and soften their sound.